What To Consider When Buying a Starter Home

 First, buying a home allows you to stop wasting money on rent and start paying into something that will increase in value so that you can start earning money in the form of equity.

-Second, apart from saving on rent, a starter home will eventually pay you back either by selling the home and collecting a return on your investment.
+Second, apart from saving on rent, a starter home will eventually pay you back either by selling the home or collecting a return on your investment.
 If you want to, you could even keep the home and rent it out for passive income.

-But by far the most common reason that starter homes make sense is that they are more affordable than your forever home would be.
+But by far, the most common reason that starter homes make sense is that they are more affordable than your forever home would be.
 It’s a lot easier to use a starter home as a stepping stone to your forever home than it is to jump straight into a 400k home.

 What Are the Downsides To Buying a Starter Home?